tamas6/fdp-website/index.md

   content: Application ecosystem around Fair Data Protocol is growing daily.
 Below
-    are a few applications that might inspire you to develop your own.<strong><br></strong><br><strong>Fairdrive Desktop App</strong><br>Fairdrive Desktop App opens the self-sovereign cloud to individual users. <br>It is a FUSE client for fairOS-dfs and lets you mount your pod on your own user space and interact with your files as if they were on your local computer.<br>You can access the GitHub <a href="https://github.com/fairDataSociety/fairdrive-desktop-app" title="Fairdrive Desktop App">here</a> or install it by following <a href="https://fairdatasociety.github.io/fairdrive-desktop-app/"
+    are a few applications that might inspire you to develop your own.<strong><br></strong><br><strong>Fairdrive Desktop App</strong><br>Fairdrive Desktop App opens the self-sovereign cloud to individual users. <br>It is a FUSE client for FairOS-dfs and lets you mount your pod on your own user space and interact with your files as if they were on your local computer.<br>You can access the GitHub <a href="https://github.com/fairDataSociety/fairdrive-desktop-app" title="Fairdrive Desktop App">here</a> or install it by following <a href="https://fairdatasociety.github.io/fairdrive-desktop-app/"